 Courseload is the next generation accessible content learning platform that enables increased engagement, enhanced learning outcomes and lower costs.
 Our model encourages the inclusion of all faculty and students in a collaborative and connected experience.
 We are pushing the envelope of what is possible.

-The current production version of Courseload (Version 2.3) is compliant with Section 508 guidelines and WCAG 2.0 as outlined in the following documents:
+Courseload Engage and Courseload Version 2.3 are compliant with Section 508 guidelines and WCAG 2.0 as outlined in the following documents:

 All faculty and students in courses using Courseload now have access to important parts of the digital learning process.
 Taking and sharing notes, conversations around the texts, and all-inclusive collaboration are fully accessible and usable with popular assistive technologies.
 Courseload helps to preserve the current ongoing investment in republished content, assistive technologies, and support services provided on campus today.